 Keeping a close eye on your credit score is an essential practice if you want to maintain your financial health.

-It's important to take conscious steps to improve and maintain your credit, but it's also important that you have someone looking out for you when it comes to security thieves who might use your information to take out lines of credit.
+It's important to take conscious steps to improve and maintain your credit, but it's also important that you have someone looking out for you when it comes to data thieves who might use your information to take out lines of credit.

 We're going to talk about the importance of monitoring your credit in this article, and explore how Credit Verify can help protect your financial health.